beeler420/Path2Pot/README.md

 We read memory, We do not need to inject or alter anything in memory.

-TO USE:
-1) Open Game
-2) Start exe
-3) Adjust sliders for wanted thresholds -- SAVE -- (IF YOU DONT USE ES AND NO ES POT, SLIDE ES SLIDER TO "0")
-4) ENJOY

-Will add more QoL improvements in the future.
+Current Features:

+Auto HP Flask
+Auto MP Flask
+Auto ES Flask
+Auto Chicken Pause

+Will be adding support for keybinds and Controller
+Map Hacks Possibly
+Will be adding Custom HP & MP Flask CD's

-IF not working leave me a message, more than likely will need offsets updated.
+IF not working leave me a message!